sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 # Symbol Tables

 We extend the old symbol table that previously included entries for function declarations into a symbol table that includes both function declarations, class declarations and object fields.
 Recall that fields are not defined in a class declaration.
 Instead, they are defined only by the class definition.
-This is why we must track object fields seperate from class declarations.
+This is why we must track object fields separate from class declarations.

 While the symbol tables are built up, we also check for a certain class of semantic errors.
 These types of errors include redefinition of the same class and redefinition of fields.
 Consider the following examples: